-Sage and QuickBooks are two of the top accounting software solutions out there, but we think QuickBooks is better than Sage.
-While they both offer a great range of features, usability, and support, Sage loses to QuickBooks on one important factor – the price.
+Sage and QuickBooks are two of the top accounting software solutions out there, but overall, QuickBooks is better than Sage.
+While they both offer a great range of features, usability, and support, Sage loses to QuickBooks on one important factor: the price.

 Nobody starts a business because they love the paperwork.
 And yet, it still needs to be done.
 With accounting software, the boring work can be automated, and alerts can help guide managers to accomplish the rest.